pyne/pyne/docs/pyapi/material_library.rst

     /nuclidelist

-`my_mat_lib` (the `datapath` -- default `material`) is a HDF5 dataset containing the array of material composition, `nucpath` is a attribute containing the path to the nuclide list (nested in the `datapath`).
+`my_mat_lib` (the `datapath` -- default `material`) is a HDF5 dataset containing the array of material compositions, `nucpath` is a attribute containing the path to the nuclide list (attached to the `datapath`).
-`my_mat_lib_metadata` is a dataset containing an array of metadata of the material.
+`my_mat_lib_metadata` is a dataset containing an array of metadata of the materials.
-`nuclidelist` is a dataset containing the list of nuclides composition the material.
+`nuclidelist` is a dataset containing the list of nuclides composition the materials.

 `from_hdf5()` will detect the structure (old or new) of the file.